 In addition to the information regarding where the event has been delivered already, events also need to contain information regarding the units which an event should be routed to.
-Gatekeepers $g^{\ell}(C^{\ell+1})$ decide the level- $(\ell - 1)$ units which are supposed to the receive the event.
+Gatekeepers $g^{\ell}(C^{\ell+1})$ decide the level- $(\ell-1)$ units which are supposed to the receive the event.
 This decision is based on the profiles available at the gatekeeper as outlined in the profile propagation protocol.
 This calculation of the targeted units is a recursive process with the lower order disseminations being handled by the corresponding lower order gatekeepers.
 Thus two levels of routing information are contained within an event -

-- (a) Units where an event should be routed within a unit. - (b) Units which have already received the event.
+(a) Units where an event should be routed within a unit.